docpad-archive/documentation/Hosting.md

 ## Via a Standard Apache Server

-1. Perform a generation for an apache and production environment using `docpad generate --env apache,production`
+1. Perform a generation for an apache and production environment using `docpad generate --env static`

 2. Upload the generated directory to your apache server's `public_html` or `htdocs` directory